wangenau/eminus/docs/introduction.rst

 How to cite
 ===========

 The project has been published with `Zenodo <https://zenodo.org/record/5720636>`_ and has an assigned DOI.
-The following BibTeX key can be used.
+The following BibTeX key can be used

 .. code-block:: TeX